 So far, the dreams of 1,000-year empires and stable world domination have eluded the ruling elites throughout history and across the globe.
 Empires arise, sustain themselves for a century or two and then rapidly decay and collapse.
 The collapse may appear relatively fast and obvious in hindsight, but in reality it spans decades, may appear as a series of temporary crises and only become obvious very late into the slow-motion train wreck.

 Nonetheless, the fatal imbalances that corrode an empire’s political, economic, and social foundations do become discernible well in advance of the ultimate collapse.
 As a rule these imbalances emerge as consequences of too much war and too much debt.
-As they decay, empires always degrade their own currency in the process of extracting wealth from the population to the ruling oligarchy and the military.
+As they decay, empires always degrade their own currency in the process of extracting wealth from the population to funnel it toward the ruling oligarchy and the military.
 In ancient times this was done by diluting gold or silver content of the coins in circulation.
 In modern times, it is done through inflation of the currency.

 The most recent instance of this process was the collapse of the Soviet Union through the decade of the 1980s.
 Soviet Union was a global superpower counting nearly 300 million people and an empire spanning over 40% of Eurasian land mass.
 In addition to a large, well educated population and broadly diversified industrial base, USSR controlled a formidable treasure trove of natural resources containing some of the world’s most abundant reserves of natural gas, oil, coal, iron ore, tin, lead, gold, silver, palladium, platinum, diamonds, timber, rare earth minerals and arable land.
 In the post World War II period the USSR developed rapidly and its population even enjoyed a period of relatively high prosperity during the 1960s and 1970s.
 However, economic growth started to slow down in the late 1970s and from 1977 until its final collapse in August of 1991, Soviet economy experienced an accelerating economic deterioration leading to the worst post-war economic depression.